-Like iPadOS 14.7.1, iPadOS 14.8 is a minor upgrade.
-It doesn’t have any known features or bug fixes on board, but it does bring important security enhancements on board.
+Like iPadOS 14.8, iPadOS 14.8.1 is a minor upgrade.
+It doesn’t have any known features or bug fixes on board, but it does bring important security enhancements to iPad users.

 - What’s Next for iPadOS

-We’ve been using the iPadOS 14.8 update on an iPad Pro for a very short time and here’s what we’ve learned about its performance thus far:
+We’ve been using the iPadOS 14.8.1 update on an iPad Pro for several days now and here’s what we’ve learned about its performance thus far:

 - Battery life is currently stable.